Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/3-Encryption/Encryption_Slides.md

 - Symmetric-Authentication and Authenticated-Authenticity: The message could only be sent by someone who knows the shared secret key.
 In most cases, this is functionally authentication to the receiving party.
 - Symmetric-Integrity and Asymmetric-Integrity: There is no proper integrity check, however the message will be gibberish if it has been changed.
 Detection of gibberish could function as a form of integrity-checking.
+- Note that encryption also, most importantly, makes the data _available_ to everyone who should have access.

 ---